nicolelumagui/ML-Exercise_Telco-Customer-Churn_Classification/README.md

-In this exercise, we tried categorical visualizations from `Seaborn` which are:
+In this exercise, we used `LabelEncoder` to give categories numerical labels

+We tried categorical visualizations from `Seaborn` which are:
 * `catplot` - like a bar plot but for categories
 * `kdeplot` - like a smoothened histogram